msbag18/Sedimentary-Data-Analysis/README.md

 # Sedimentary-Data-Analysis
-The code attached in R Markdown files aim to analyse sedimentary data from n different locations.
+The code attached in the R Markdown file aims to analyse sedimentary data from n different locations.
 This is done in three steps as has been seperated in the RMarkdown file into subtitled sections.
 The three steps were as follows:

 1. Initialising the raw data files with quick summary statistics;
 2. Understanding part 1 and classifying the latter into its corresponding data distribution type for more accurate analysis;